mathiasbno/o-manager/readme.md

 ### Roadmap

-- [ ] Enable deployment to server [https://medium.freecodecamp.org/how-to-make-create-react-app-work-with-a-node-backend-api-7c5c48acb1b0](See article)
+- [ ] Enable deployment to server [See article](https://medium.freecodecamp.org/how-to-make-create-react-app-work-with-a-node-backend-api-7c5c48acb1b0)
 - [ ] Add worker to fetch info regularly
 - [ ] Add possibility to administrate series and events
 - [ ] Add elaborate frontend to manage teams for different series and events